bivanov717/DSND-Project-1-/README.md

 ## File Description

 For this project there are:
--	one data file - DSDN Project 1 Hotel Data.csv
+-	one data file - Hotel Booking Demand Analysis - Data.csv
--	one notebook available - DSDN Project 1.ipynb
+-	one notebook available - Hotel Booking Demand Analysis.ipynb

 ## Requirements